Skip to Main Content

 How Production Fixers Solve Problems That Would Stall a Shoot

-The value of a fixer is easiest to know through real scenarios.
-Here are three anonymized examples from our experience that illustrate what a production fixer brings to a global shoot.
+The value of a fixer is easiest to see through real scenarios.
+The three anonymized examples below, drawn from our work, show what a production fixer brings to a global shoot.

 • Permit rescue: saving a shoot when location approval was denied 48 hours before filming